 In-person dates for Hawai'i Teacher Workshops also include lodging, meals, conservation science modules, and a trip to Keauhou Bird Conservation Center!
 A typical day starts with breakfast at 8 a.m., and wraps up with dinner at 6 p.m.

 2022 Teacher Workshops

-Applications for Hawai'i Teacher Workshops in Conservation Science are open!
+Applications for Hawai'i and Maui Teacher Workshops in Conservation Science are open!
 Tentative dates are listed below.
-Decisions for the California based workshop will be sent out at the end of April, and decisions for the Hawai'i workshop by early September.
+Applicants for these workshops will be notified in February 2022.

 Click on the location you wish to apply/register to: